Request for Extra Selection

 Restrictions on course enrollment

-In several cases, the course selection might be restricted.
-These include courses
+In several cases, the course selection might have restrictions.
+These include courses:

 - that already reached the maximum course size

-- that is limited to students of certain departments
+- that is limited to students of specific departments

 - that is limited to undergraduate or graduate students

-- that favor students of certain departments, students of certain degrees, or students in a certain semester
+- that favor students of particular departments, students of particular degrees, or students in a particular semester

 Request for extra enrollment